CamilleA3/Food-Safety-Data-Analysis/README.md

 <br>
 <br>
 <!--Figure 5_Total Hospitalizations by Microbial Species--><img align="left" src="https://user-images.githubusercontent.com/99365065/189704412-f425b44a-9849-4587-97d0-7af9fc385014.png" width="75%" height="75%" />
-<p align="center">Salmonella enterica is a generalized bacterial strain in that it is housed in several food types (chicken, pork, beef, fruits, vegetables, eggs, processed food) so it would be a common species associated with hospitalizations.
+<p align="center">Salmonella enterica is a generalized bacterial strain in that it is housed in several food types (chicken, pork, beef, fruits, vegetables, eggs, processed food) so it would be a common species associated with hospitalizations. </p>

-Since it is usually transmitted via animal feces, it might be useful for food locations to be cognizant of washing certain foods such as fruits and vegetables.
-Some bacteria can be spread via contaminated food and even in the fridge so it is important to remember hygiene/food safety.

-E. coli (STEC) is the next common reason for hospitalization which is expected due to the simplicity of transmission.
-You can acquire this illness via contaminated food/ water and/or poor hand hygiene.  </p>
 <br>
 <br>
 <br>